deviator/sbin/README.md

 ### Key points

-* only dynamic arrays (associative arrays too) has variable length, all other types has fixed size
+* dynamic arrays (associative arrays too) and algebraic types (serialized only current value, not full storage) has variable length, all other types has fixed size

 ### Example